About Us

 dr. danielle fastring, treasurer

 Danielle Fastring is the Director of Student Research and an Associate Professor of Pre-Clinical Sciences at William Carey University, College of Osteopathic Medicine.
 Formerly, she was an Assistant Professor at the University of Southern Mississippi in the School of Nursing and Health Professions where she taught graduate courses in Epidemiology, Biostatistics, Environmental Health, and SAS programming.
 She received her PhD in Epidemiology from Tulane University School of Public Health and Tropical Medicine.
 She was a Fellow in the Maternal Child Health Epidemiology Doctoral Training Program sponsored by the Health Resources and Services Administration (HRSA).
 She is also the Chair of the Gulf Coast Healthy Communities Collaborative and the Southern Regional Representative to the Executive Board of the Mississippi Public Health Association.
-She has been a board member for Let’s Go!
-Gulf Coast since its inception in 2013, and during that time has seen the positive impact that education provided by the organization through the 5-2-1-0 initiative has on the lives of children living in South Mississippi.
-The program emphasizes making healthy nutritional decisions, teaches fun ways to incorporate exercise daily, and promotes reducing screen time.
-Learning these things at a young age helps children to develop healthy habits that will benefit them throughout their lives.

 Born and raised on the MS Gulf Coast and graduating Moss Point High School, I attended MS State University received a Bachelor’s of Science degree in Fitness Management and Master of Science degree in Exercise Physiology.
 With a desire to travel, I spent my junior year in Europe attending the University of Swansea in Wales.
 Returning to the Gulf Coast shortly after Katrina, I met and married George Conwill.
 We live in Ocean Springs and have four sons.
 I was previously the Healthy Living Director at the MS Gulf Coast Blossman YMCA and I am blessed with the opportunity to continue to serve my community.
 I was Board President in 2012 for Ocean Springs Chamber of Commerce and have been involved with many other service organizations and boards.
 I believe community is everything!